Mission Statement

 Appointment Policies for Current Hofstra Students

-• Writers may make a maximum of one appointment per day and three appointments per week.
-All appointments are 50-minutes long.
+• Writers may make a maximum of one appointment per day or two back-to-back appointments for special purposes – and three appointments per week.
+All appointments are 45-minutes long.

 • Writers should arrive on time to their sessions.
-If a writer is five (5) minutes late, we consider the appointment missed; however, we will call to see if the writer is on the way.
-If the writer is not on the way, we will mark the appointment as missed and open the appointment to another writer.
+If a writer is fifteen (15) minutes late, we consider the appointment missed; however, we will call to see if the writer is on their way.
+If the writer is not on their way, we will mark the appointment as missed and open the appointment to another writer.

-• If necessary, writers should cancel appointments online at least two (2) hours before their sessions.
-If a writer misses two appointments, without canceling in advance within one semester, that writer will not be able to make Writing Center appointments for the remainder of the semester.
+• Please note that writers will only be allowed to cancel appointments online up to 20 hours before their sessions.
+If a writer misses three appointments, without canceling in advance within one semester, that writer will not be able to make Writing Center appointments for the remainder of the semester.

 Tutoring sessions are a limited resource, and we want to help our many Hofstra writers as effectively as possible.

-If writers need to discuss these policies or their scheduling accounts with the Writing Center, they should contact Writing Center Director Dan Cole (daniel.cole@hofstra.edu) or Assistant Director Marilyn Buono (marilyn.f.buono@hofstra.edu).
+If writers need to discuss these policies or their scheduling accounts with the Writing Center, they should contact Writing Center Director Genie Giaimo (Genie.N.Giaimo@Hofstra.edu).